PrestaShop/docs/development/components/form/_index.md

 A `FormModifier` by itself will not affect a `Form` unless it is properly hooked.
 To ensure functionality, the `FormModifier` must be linked by implementing the [action<Object>FormBuilderModifier]({{<relref "/8/modules/concepts/hooks/list-of-hooks/action<FormName>FormBuilderModifier">}}).

-In the module, register the hook and implement the method, for example, for the `Customer` entity:
+In the module, register the hook and implement the method, for example, for the `Product` entity:

 ```php
 public function install()